CryptoChem0000/rebalance-dashboard-sui/README-cloud-bots.md

 This will display a dashboard with some stats that we get from the bot's transactions.

-To see the stats of your bot, copy your bot's address and paste it into the `Bot Address` box at the top of the screen.
-Then click `Enter` on your keyboard and the report will refresh and load your bot's stats.
+To see the stats of your bot, you need to copy your bot's address on both Osmosis and Archway networks.
+Paste them into the `Bot Address on Osmosis` and `Bot Address on Archway` boxes at the top of the screen.
+Then click `Refresh` on the top right of the screen and the report will refresh and load your bot's stats.